Scrambled Eggs with Cottage Cheese

 Close up of a fork scooping up some cottage cheese scrambled eggs garnished with chives and a few tomato halves.

-If you try this feel good Scrambled Eggs with Cottage Cheese recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Scrambled Eggs with Cottage Cheese recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
-We would love to hear about your experience making it.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

-5 from 159 votes
+5 from 161 reviews

-Cook Time 5 minutes
+Cook Time5 minutes

-Total Time 10 minutes
+Total Time10 minutes

 Video